 - Hide all linking columns

 To hide a column, click the table of the column you want to hide.
-Then, right click on that column and choose Hide.
+Then, right-click on that column and choose Hide.

-To view a hidden column, right click on the field pane and click View Hidden.
-You’ll then see a grayed out column among the list.
+To view a hidden column, right click on the Fields pane and click View Hidden.
+You’ll then see the grayed-out column(s) among the list.

 Once you’ve fully grasped how to set up data models, you can easily produce outstanding reports for end users in your organization.